Blog Posts by Region

 The College of New Jersey

-Samantha Miller, a junior at The College of New Jersey (TCNJ), will complete her English Secondary Education degree with a Classical Studies minor in May 2017, and intends to pursue an M.A. in English the following year.
-Sam has been an active member of the literary and theatrical communities on campus since freshman year, and recently has presented at her first Sigma Tau Delta International Convention.
-She also is a member of ink, TCNJ’s creative writing club, and on the executive board of Alpha Psi Omega National Theatre Honor Society.
-Though she enjoys exploring many topics in literature, Sam is particularly interested in intertextuality, the cultural impact of texts, and classical allusions.
+Samantha Miller, a graduate student at The College of New Jersey (TCNJ), is pursuing her MA in English through an accelerated 5-year program.
+She has been an active member of the literary and theatrical communities on campus since freshman year, and loves to explore innovation and accessibility in entertainment and media.
+Though she enjoys exploring many topics in literature, Samantha is particularly interested in intertextuality, the cultural impact of texts, and classical allusions.
 Some of her favorite texts include The Secret History by Donna Tartt, God of Small Things by Arundhati Roy, and Shakespeare’s A Midsummer Night’s Dream.

-Sam is incredibly excited to begin her term as Student Advisor and looks forward to working with Tim and the rest of Student Leadership as they continue to develop and create opportunities and experiences for Sigma Tau Delta as a whole.
+Samantha is incredibly excited to begin her second year as Student Advisor and looks forward to working with DeAndra and the rest of Student Leadership as they continue to develop and create opportunities and experiences for Sigma Tau Delta as a whole.

 Student Representatives (SRs) and